hakyimlab/MetaXcan/README.md

 S-PrediXcan is an extension of [PrediXcan](https://github.com/hakyimlab/PrediXcan), that infers PrediXcan's results using only summary statistics.
 It is a component of MetaXcan.
 A manuscript describing S-PrediXcan and the MetaXcan framework with an application can be found [here](http://www.biorxiv.org/content/early/2017/05/21/045260).

-## Web Application

-You can try our web version of the application [here](https://cloud.hakyimlab.org).
-You will need to create a user or log in using a Google account.

 ## Application to over a 100 complex traits

 We have ran MetaXcan on over a 100 complex traits in publicly available GWAS summary statistics using models trained on GTEx data.